 All the flagship and top-end releases from major manufacturers come with the built-in capacity to connect to 4G.
 Companies like Samsung, Apple, Sony and LG build their smartphones in direct competition with one another, and having the best kind of mobile internet coverage accessible from a device would come as standard.

 Tablets usually have Wi-Fi connectivity, but not always mobile internet, so if you’re looking to buy one and want 4G then check the model.

 Many mid-range phones will also have 4G, as the technology is seeing such a rapid rollout, but the budget phones, like candy bar-style handsets and flip-phones, would not have the connectivity.

 The idea of those phones is to have something simple and somewhat disposable, so any advanced technology on the phone is likely to be beyond the requirements of a potential purchaser.

 4G+, 4.5G and 5G

-EE has begun the launch of 4G+, which is its name for the interim successor to 4G, offering speeds of up to 90Mbps.
-This is something akin to getting fibre-optic broadband on your smart device, and initial availability has come to parts of London.
-EE has stated that by 2018 data consumption will have tripled, and this means the networks must innovate and evolve in order to cope.
+EE created a next evolution of 4G called 4G+, which offers speeds of up to 90Mbps.
+This is something akin to getting fibre-optic broadband on your smart device, and initial availability first went to parts of London.
+It is now available in many major cities across the nation.

 Vodafone is offering 4.5G, or through combining its share of the 2.6GHz and 800MHz bands.
-This provides speeds up to three times as fast as normal 4G, and is currently being rolled out across the country.
+This provides speeds up to three times as fast as normal 4G.

 A number of online deals will be advertised as ‘4G’, highlighting that both 4G connectivity and a 4G-ready device are part of the offer.
 If you’re looking to get connected with 4G, then it should be very well signposted.